marcusbaguley/dotfiles/README.md

-# Ben Orenstein's dot files
+# Customised from Ben Orenstein's dot files

-These are config files to set up a system the way I like it.

 Vim-users will likely find useful stuff in my [vimrc](vimrc), and also my [Ruby snippets](vim/snippets/ruby.snippets).